My gardening story - growing vegetables, the purpose of this series is to enable you to know more about how I became the gardener that I am today.

 Make sure you sow your cabbage seeds at home at about half an inch of depth, then keep them moist and thin them out to the spacing you need to make them work.

 Fertilise the plants on a regular basis, especially after you’re transplanting and add some nitrogen when the cabbage is half grown.
+Similar to cabbages, brussels sprouts are also a member of the brassica family.

 Using green leafy vegetables such as arugula is a good source of vitamins, as these are the same as cabbage, cauliflower and more.
 You can eat it raw or cooked, but in the end you may find it more palatable when eating it cooked with a bit of oil.